 Sergeant Joseph Johnson should be recognized for his heroism and dedication to his county.
-He displayed bravery by volunteering for every mission that was proposed, no matter how dangerous.
+He displayed bravery by volunteering for missions that he knew would be dangerous, stepping up to protect his fellow platoon members.
 He worked with armed forces from other countries and was one of the few selected to teach the local Afghan Army the skills he learned during his training.
 Sergeant Johnson is remembered as a courageous and skillful solider by his commanding officers.
 Naming a highway after him would be a fitting way to commemorate his legacy as an extraordinary soldier and would ensure that he did not become a distant memory.